awbla/awbla-student-workflow/content/2-photography.md

     - If it is not visible, write "cat #" on the small “whiteboard” and include on first image, then remove and photograph artifact.
 - Photograph both sides of artifact and ENSURE that the orientation is the SAME for front and back, just flip it over, DO NOT rotate
     - If another view is needed to understand the artifact, please photograph this view and **refer to naming convensions below**.
-- If you do not know how the artifact should be placed, check out the cheat sheet or ask Allison or Leah.
+- If you do not know how the artifact should be placed, check out the cheat sheet or ask for help.

 - Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.
 - The **color bar** and the **CM scale** need to be in each photograph, the gray portion of the **color bar** can be cut out to achieve a closer image